- January 2018: Malayalam Movies' Box Office Report!

 Street Lights also takes us to the land of Tamil Nadu and those portions are top class, with the action and shootout sequences working out perfectly.
 At the same time, the film loses some pace towards the climax sequences.
 Even the final twist and the ending portions weren't convincing or rather surprising.

-Street Light is a genuine attempt, which has ups and downs.
+Street Light is a genuine attempt which has its share of ups and downs.
 It isn't a film that follows the normal template of the commercial movies.
 At the same time, the film will entertain and engage you with its narrative pattern and the strong performances.